 In contrast, youth who demonstrate higher popularity and gregariousness are less likely to be victimized.

-The factors predictive of both school violence perpetration and victimization suggest the presence of some degree of victim-offender overlap, where potential perpetrators and victims of school violence have similar histories of being delinquent, abused, or mistreated.
+The factors predictive of both school violence perpetration and victimization suggest the presence of some degree of victim-offender overlap, where potential victims of school violence and those who may commit it have similar histories of being delinquent, abused, or mistreated.

 Consequences of School Violence Perpetration